maqboolali963/SAFeS/README.md

 6. License

 # 1. Introduction
-In data mining and the machine learning domain, the Feature Selection (FS) task is considered to be one of the most critical problems for selecting relevant features from a larger set of features.
-Feature selection plays a pivotal role in the so-called process of *Knowledge Discovery*.
 For the features selection task of data mining, considerable research has focused on proposing improved feature selection algorithms, yet less attention has been paid to a uniﬁed methodology for feature selection.
 In this regard, a *Semi-Automatic Feature Selection* (SAFeS) methodology is proposed, which includes an innovative *Ensemble-based Feature Ranking with Scaling* (EFRS) methodology to assist the domain expert in selecting informative features for decision making.
 The main purpose of the EFRS methodology is to evaluate the feature-set in a comprehensive manner, which is based on diﬀerent feature selection measures, namely information gain, gain ratio, symmetric uncertainty, chi-square and signiﬁcance.
 In order to realize the SAFeS methodology a web-based *Data-Driven Knowledge Acquisition Tool* (DDKAT) is developed, which provides a data mining service addressed to expert and non-expert data miners.

 # 2. Core Implementation
 The SAFeS core implementation is mainly include three core components; The *Schema Loader*, *Query Configuration*, and the *Features Ranker*.
 It is developed according to Spring MVC pattern as a maven project.